Psalm 132: You Can Almost Read it Like a Housewarming

 And just how do these ones feel about God?
 They tell him to take a hike!

 “They say: “How does God know?
 Does the Most High really have knowledge?” (vs 11) And it goes well for them!
+The game never gets old.
+The deck never gets cold.

 They don’t all hit the party scene upon forgetting God!
 They don’t all turn to drugs and sex and the bottle!
 Someone at the meeting cited 2 Timothy 3:2-5, with its laundry list of bad traits typifying the last days: